[Investigation] Diesel cars contribute to about 10,000 deaths a year

 "Our number of premature deaths is somewhat lower - as I said, 5,500.
 But it is absolutely in the range of acceptable uncertainty that, according to our calculations, it spans between 6,000 and 13,000," Borken-Kleefeld said, adding that their research "confirms the results of the Nature study".

-He goes on to say the variations compared to the Nature study and are because of "differences in the health impact assessment methodologies," and that his studies' results "account for the variation between European countries much better".
+He goes on to say that his research differs compared to the results of the Nature study because of "differences in the health impact assessment methodologies," and that his results "account for the variation between European countries much better".

 "The Nature study, instead, came up with a total figure for all countries considered as a block, with no indication of their national breakdown," Borken-Kleefeld concluded.